larytet/MyPerfectThings/db-client-side-encryption.md

 * Easy integration with popular programming languages - Java, Go, Python

-DB gets the key as part of the transaction,(the key is one time only? how it can be done?).
+DB gets the key as part of the transaction (the key is one time only? how it can be done?).
 The hard encryption (like AES) requires a unique key - each time another one.
 DB opens the harder outer encryption and gets access to the second, weaker layer.
 The second layer is a simple cypher supporting search, string compare.
 After the transaction completed the key is done and useless.
-Client changes salting in the DB after every transaction.
+Client changes salting in the DB after every transaction (how indexing can work?).

 One interesting question is if there is a cypher allowing to replace the decryption key by modifying only a small part of the data
 Imagine a JPEG.
 Without master the frame it is between hard to impossible to understand the movie.